Culture and food are my two most favorite things of mine about Thailand, especially Thailand Vegetarian Food!!

 Khai Jeow – Thai Omelette with Rice

 Thai yellow noodles are stir-fried with vegetables and eggs.
-If you are okay with the egg then it is one of the dishes that I would highly recommend to have.
-The noodles itself is made of egg and hence it gets the yellow color and the unique flavour.
+If you are okay with the egg, it is one of the dishes that I would highly recommend to you.
+The noodles themselves are made of egg, and hence it gets the yellow color and the unique flavour.